USFWS/secas/_posts/2022-11-15-Southeast-Blueprint-Explorer-updated-with-2022-data.md

   headerClass: light-text
   float: right
 ---
 The [Southeast Blueprint Explorer](https://blueprint.geoplatform.gov/southeast/) has been updated with the latest data for Southeast Blueprint 2022!
-Now you can explore the new Blueprint, underlying indicators, threats, and more summarized by 12-digit HUC subwatershed and marine lease block.
+This easy-to-use online viewer is a great place to start exploring the Blueprint and the underlying data--no GIS experience or fancy software licenses required!
+The Explorer is a big part of our committment to making the Blueprint accessible to everyone.
+Now you can see the new Blueprint priorities, indicators, corridors, threats, and more summarized by 12-digit HUC subwatershed and marine lease block.
 You can export reports for those summary areas or upload your own shapefile and create a custom report full of detailed maps and analysis.<!--more-->

 In addition to updating the Blueprint data, we also updated the urbanization and sea-level rise (SLR) projections.
 We replaced the now-outdated SLEUTH urban growth data with brand new FUTURES urban growth data from the [Center for Geospatial Analytics](https://cnr.ncsu.edu/geospatial/) at NC State University.
 To help put future urban growth predictions into the context of recent historical change, we also added past urban growth trends since 2000 from the [National Land Cover Database](https://www.usgs.gov/centers/eros/science/national-land-cover-database).